forcepusher/LocalAgentRulesets/README.md

 3. Speaking language MUST match user's last message.

 Tool usage rules:
-1. Carefully match tool usage schema, forward slashes for paths.
+1. You MUST carefully match tool usage schema.
-2. Do only one edit at a time, do not edit files in parallel.
+2. You MUST prodive entire function text for file editing context.
-3. After a failed file edit you MUST rewrite the whole file.
+3. Do only one edit at a time, do not edit files in parallel.

 Follow this sequence for EVERY user's message:
 1. Start with a web research, do not rely on your knowledge.